POLYPHARMACY DRUG INTERACTIONS

 Diabetes medicines + beta-blockersthe names mean little to familieskeep the full list visible and show it to a doctor or pharmacist

-Statins + macrolide antibioticsan antibiotic is added suddenly, often outside the normal planupdate the cabinet after each infection episode
+Statins + macrolide antibioticsan antibiotic is added suddenly, often outside the normal planupdate the cabinet after each infection and check interactions again

-This table is not meant to replace a clinician.
-It is there to help families identify where “let’s just guess” is the wrong approach.
+This table is not meant to help families interpret every combination on their own.
+It is there to help identify the points where acting “by eye” is not a good idea.

 Where things are easiest to miss

 Imagine the situation step by step.
-Mrs Krystyna has eight medicines in active use.
+Mrs Krystyna has eight medicines in everyday use.
 Her daughter remembers roughly six of them.
 Two are written on a note by the fridge.
-One painkiller is never mentioned because “that is only now and then”.
+Nobody mentions one painkiller because “that is only sometimes”.
 Then an antibiotic appears.
-Then something for heartburn, because the antibiotic made things uncomfortable.
+Then something for heartburn, because the antibiotic was hard to tolerate.

-On paper, each decision looks sensible on its own.
+On paper, everything looks like a set of reasonable decisions.
 In practice, nobody sees the whole picture anymore.
-That is the moment when a caregiver should stop relying on memory and create one visible list instead.
+That is the moment when a caregiver should stop relying on memory.
+They need one place where the full list is visible straight away.

-What a caregiver should bring into the conversation
+What a caregiver should prepare before a consultation

 In that situation it helps to have: